CLorant/readme-social-icons/README.md

 There are duplicate images in some folders, just to ensure that there aren't any "not found" errors.

-Feel free to contribute any other images / image sizes.

 ## Previews

 ### small light